- Extended catalogue entry

 Physical descriptionback to top

-Half-length seated head turned to left, arms folded, in a pencilled oval; the face and neck lightly coloured, hair and eyebrows brown, eyes dark, arms and chair faintly coloured; bonnet white with brown lining, dress white; a bluish triangular area of watercolour to right of picture.
+Half-length seated head turned to left, arms folded, in a pencilled oval; the face and neck lightly coloured, hair and eyebrows brown, eyes dark, arms and chair faintly coloured; cap [edited; originally stated bonnet] white with brown lining, dress white; the bluish stain on the right is a stain from the blue paper in which the original was wrapped [edited: originally a bluish triangular area of watercolour to right of picture]

 Provenanceback to top